Skeins on Branes: SFT and the conifold transition

-We next state the SFT-compactness theorem adapted to our situation.
-Consider a Lagrangian $L'\subset X$ disjoint from a small neighborhood of $L$.
-Let $u_{s}$, $s\to\infty$ be a sequence of $J_{s}$-holomorphic curves with boundary on $L'$ and of uniformly bounded area. \begin{prp} \cite{BEHWZ} There exists a subsequence $u_{s'}$ that converges to a holomorphic building in $X^{-}_{\infty}$, $X^{0}_{\infty}$, and $X^{+}_{\infty}$, where the levels are joined at Reeb orbits in $S^{\ast}L$.
-Furthermore, the total action of the Reeb orbits at the negative ends of the curves in $X_{\infty}^{+}$ is bounded in terms of the symplectic area of the curves.
-If the action of Reeb orbits in $S T^{\ast} L$ is uniformly bounded from below it follows in particular that the holomorphic building is finite. \end{prp}
+We state the specialization of the SFT-compactness theorem to our situation. \begin{theorem} \cite[Theorem 10.3, Section 11.3]{BEHWZ} Let $u_{s}$, $s\to\infty$ be a sequence of $J_{s}$-holomorphic curves with boundary on $L$ and of uniformly bounded area.
+Then there exists a subsequence $u_{s'}$ that converges to a holomorphic building in $X^{-}_{\infty}$, $X^{0}_{\infty}$, and $X^{+}_{\infty}$, where the levels are joined at Reeb orbits and Reeb chords of $\Lambda$ in $Y$.
+Furthermore, the total action of the Reeb orbits and chords at the negative ends of the curves in $X_{\infty}^{+}$ is bounded in terms of the symplectic area of the curves. \end{theorem}

+We will use SFT-stretching Theorem \ref{thm:SFTlimit} to deform complex structures near Lagrangian submanifolds that are either compact or asymptotically cylindrical.